chanum/RestApi-Golang/README.md

 # RestApi-Golang

-Simple Go RestApi in memory using [Mux](https://github.com/gorilla/mux)
+Simple Go RestApi in memory using [Gorilla Mux](https://github.com/gorilla/mux)

 ## How to run